obsproject/obs-websocket/docs/generated/protocol.md

 - Added in v0.3

-Toggle streaming on or off.
+Toggle streaming on or off (depending on the current stream state).

 **Request Fields:**